llm-bible/llm-bible.github.io/_publications/li2023self.markdown

 bibkey: li2023self
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2305.14623v2"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'In-Context Learning']
+tags: ['Fine-Tuning', 'Tools', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 Fact-checking is an essential task in NLP that is commonly utilized for validating the factual accuracy of claims.
 Prior work has mainly focused on